-The day care locations of Knotz Childcare are specifically for children aged zero to four years.
+The day care locations of Knotz Childcare are specifically for children aged O to 4 years.
 At Knotz we feel it is vital to give all the attention needed to support the development of confident young children.
 Our vision, “Exploring together” plays a central part in this.
 Your son or daughter will get the chance to develop freely and will be stimulated by professionals in a safe, trusting and loving environment.
 Every group at the Knotz locations is specially designed for children.
 We pay attention to the fact that every child develops at his or her own pace in the first four years of life, at various levels.
 In addition to personal development this includes motoric, linguistic, socio-emotional and cognitive-sensory development.
 Please find more information about the different phases below.

 At Knotz we try to follow your baby’s feeding and sleeping rhythm as much as possible.
 We have separate bedrooms and your baby sleeps in his or her own bed.
 Babies get fed following their normal feeding pattern, provided by their parents.
 This gives them peace and confidence.
 When the children are awake, they get a lot of care and attention from our day care professionals.